yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 startinstance -n "server2" -g "group2"
 ```

-If you have a single gateway instance on the host on which you run `startinstance`, that instance starts when you specify no arguments.
+If you have a single API Gateway instance on the host on which you run `startinstance`, that instance starts when you specify no arguments.

 **Startup options**: